 This post is sponsored by Vitamix.
 All opinions are my own.

-Sesame Flax Crackers are super-crispy, grain free and high in protein.
+Sesame Flaxseed Crackers are super-crispy, grain free and high in protein.
 They’re great with dips!

 I know.
 Crackers aren’t sexy food.
 Eating crackers is like walking around in welly boots AND pulling the hood of your jacket over your head when it’s drizzling.
 Or like putting on your reading glasses when you reach for the restaurant menu instead of squinting.
 It’s about feeling good in a sensible kind of way….

 You’d like to have seconds?
 No problem.
 These crunchy sugar free cut out cookies with a coconut butter glaze are low carb, gluten free and sweetened with erythritol.